box/box-ui-elements/README.md

 [Box UI Elements](https://developer.box.com/docs/box-ui-elements)
 ==========================================================================
-The Box UI Elements are currently in beta and may contain bugs.
-Their interfaces may also update as needed.
-Please email [box-ui-elements@box.com](mailto:box-ui-elements@box.com) to report issues or provide feedback.
+Box UI Elements are pre-built UI components that allow developers to add features of the main Box web application into their own applications.
+They can be used to navigate through, upload, preview, and select content stored on Box and are available both as React components and framework-agnostic JavaScript libraries.

 ## Usage
-If you are not building a [React](https://facebook.github.io/react) based app, please follow the [documentation on our developer docs](https://developer.box.com/docs/box-ui-elements), which shows how to use the Box UI Elements via script includes.
+If you are not building a [React](https://facebook.github.io/react) based app, please follow the [documentation on our developer docs](https://developer.box.com/docs/box-ui-elements), which shows how to use the Box UI Elements as libraries via script includes.
 Continue reading below to import the components into your React based app.

 ## Installation
-`yarn add box-ui-elements`
+`yarn add box-ui-elements` or `npm install box-ui-elements`

 ## Authentication
 We have designed the Box UI Elements in an authentication-type agnostic way.
 Whether you are using them for users who have Box accounts (Managed Users) or non-Box accounts (App Users), they should just work out of the box.
 They only expect an **access token** to be passed in for authentication.
 Please refer to the documentation links to learn more about authentication and generating access tokens.